By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 Enter

-in transaction tab.
+addin transaction tab.

-Expected: Console shows error message forAddTransactionCommand
+Expected: Console shows error message forAddTransactionCommand. -

 Go to repeaters tab and enter

-Expected: Console shows error message forAddRepeaterCommand
+Expected: Console shows error message forAddRepeaterCommand. -

 Go to budgets tab and enter

-Expected: Console shows error message forAddBudgetCommand
+Expected: Console shows error message forAddBudgetCommand. -

 Go to loan tab and enter

-Expected: Console shows error message forAddLoanCommand
+Expected: Console shows error message forAddLoanCommand. -

 Go to analytics tab and enter